srandall1213/Employee-Tracker/README.md

 ## Future Development

 In the future, I would like to figure out how to show strings as choices in Inquirer when adding/updating an employee while using that response to update the database.
 Right now, some of the choices are integers so that I can update my table correctly.
 There is also one question that only shows last names of employees as choices.
-I would also like to figure out how to concatenate the names to display as full names.
+I would like to figure out how to concatenate the names to display as full names.

 The following nested questions need adjustments:
-- Add a role>Which department does the role belong to?
+- Add a role>Which department ID does the role belong to?
-- Add an employee>What is the employee's role?
-AND Who is the employee's manager?
+- Add an employee>What is the employee's role ID?
+AND What is the employee's manager ID?
 - Update an employee role>Which employee's role do you want to update?
-AND Which role do you want to assign the selected employee?
+AND Which role ID do you want to assign the selected employee?

 ## Application Appearance